Services & advice

 - Other documents – including technical and pricing schedules.

 We recommend that both you and the owner endorse complete sets of all contractual documents, and that all documents are kept intact.
-You must also ensure that all contracts, including related plans, specifications and directions, are kept for seven years from the date the documents were put into writing.
+You must also ensure that all contracts, including related plans, specifications and directions, are kept for seven years from the date the contract was put into writing.

 Use Master Builders contracts